- Course Number:

 - Special Fee:

 Course DescriptionCovers EKG review, trauma assessment, kinematics, toxicology, drug and alcohol abuse, infectious disease, OB/GYN, neonatology, pediatric, geriatric, acute abdomen, burns, psychiatric disorders, dealing with death and the dying, crime scene preservation, Hazmat awareness, environmental conditions, advanced airway.
 Students will be certified in Pediatric Education for Pre-hospital Professional (PEPP) and Advance Cardiac Life Support (ACLS).
 There will be associated practical labs.
 Department permission required.
-Prerequisite: EMS 240.
+Prerequisites: EMS 240.
 Audit available.

 Intended Outcomes for the course

 1. Integrate pathophysiological principles and the assessment findings to formulate a field impression and implement the management plan for clients/patients with a burn injury, suspected abdominal trauma, environmentally induced or exacerbated medical or traumatic condition, a behavior emergency, difficulty breathing, and a pediatric and/or geriatric patient with an illness or injury.

 - Demonstrate recognition of EKG rhythms and identify appropriate pharmacological and medical treatment.

 6. Demonstrate knowledge and skills necessary to be certified in ACLS and PEPP

 Outcome Assessment Strategies